Premium Phosphosite-Specific 7TM Antibodies

 NEW

-The non-phospho-CB1 receptor antibody is directed against the distal end of the carboxyl-terminal tail of human CB1.
-It can be used to detect total CB1 receptors in Western blots independent of phosphorylation.
-The CB1 antibody can also...
+The PAR2 antibody is directed against the distal end of the carboxyl-terminal tail of mouse, rat and human PAR2.
+It can be used to detect total PAR2 receptors in Western blots independent of phosphorylation.
+The PAR2 antibody can also be...

 CHF400.00 *